Ircama/sim800l-gsm-module/README.md

 - https://lastminuteengineers.com/sim800l-gsm-module-arduino-tutorial/

 ## History
-This library is a fork of https://github.com/jakhax/raspberry-pi-sim800l-gsm-module with many additions.
+This library is a fork of the original library https://github.com/jakhax/raspberry-pi-sim800l-gsm-module with a wide set of additions.

-The backward compatibility with the original repo is still kept.

 > SIM900/SIM800 are 2G only modems, make sure your provider supports 2G as it is already being phased out in a lot of areas around the world, else a 3G/4G modem like the SIM7100 / SIM5300 is warranted.